What Are the Five Estates

 ✅ Read our Proposal Guide to learn how ballot measures work

-✅ Join or start a proposal on an issue you care about
+✅ Join or start a proposal for a solution you care about

 ✅ Participate in feedback, research, and monthly votes